ozzy92/JaysConnect4/README.md

 # Jquery
 https://stackoverflow.com/questions/12031825/how-to-set-up-django-website-with-jquery

+# from what I can tell, channels_redis doesn't work, at all.
+I give up.
+I'm going to do http polling
 # Websockets tutorial here, but out of date, broke my install!
 https://blog.heroku.com/in_deep_with_django_channels_the_future_of_real_time_apps_in_django
 # Actual docs more up to date, follow this